 I often talk about the blog that got me started when I worked online, but I rarely talk about what it was or what happened with it.
 And to be honest, it’s a little funny talking about it now because it was our 12 year anniversary this weekend.

 The reason the timing is so funny is because my first online business was a niche wedding blog.
-This week, while working on creating a webinar for my 1-1 program re-launch in the fall, I am thinking a lot about that blog and the mistakes I made with it.
+It seems very coincidence’y because this week, while working on creating a webinar for my 1-1 program re-launch in the fall, I am thinking a lot about that blog and the mistakes I made with it.

 Those of you who follow me, know that niche’ing is my thing.
 It’s my guiding light – always has been.
-It is the very first part of my program — and I strongly believe that it’s one of the most important parts.
-And when you look at my blog, I even knew it in the beginning.
+It is the very first part of my 1-1 DIWY program.

-But… I didn’t fully understand the power of it, so there were some pretty big holes that very negatively effected my ability to create a powerful personal brand.
+But… back then (in 2007!)
+I didn’t fully understand the power of it though.
+This meant that there were some pretty big holes that very negatively effected my ability to create a long-term sustainable business that I really loved on all levels.

 Let me tell you about the issue with that blog.

-What I realized near the end of its life, is that I didn’t really want to write about “simple” weddings.
-And in a way, my wedding wasn’t even “simple”.
+What I realized near the end of that blogs life is that I didn’t really want to write about “simple” weddings though.

 For example, even though my lead magnets converted at about 40% to cold traffic, I wasn’t building up my personal brand like others in the industry.
 And that disconnect between the content, message, and offerings is a big part of why that happened.